-A few inaccessible areas within the Deep Water ZCC were a result of the lack of accessible roads.
-There were also areas, which were inaccessible due to their location on private property.
+A few inaccessible areas did exist in the Kanawha Falls PSD ZCC they were a result of the lack of accessible roads.
+There were also areas that were inaccessible due to their location on private property.
 Some PCSs were inaccessible due to locked gates that prevented vehicular access.